VForWaTer/tool-specs/docs/parameter.md

 This is the only case, in which this file is optional and can be omitted entirely.
 Libraries parsing the parameters or tools, which read the file directly need to reflect this behavior and return an empty container.
-The exact data type of an empty parameterization container is depending on the implementation language.
+The exact data type of an empty parameterization container depends on the implementation language.
 In Python this would be an empty `dict`, in R an empty `list`.

 ## Parameterization vs. Data